Charles Church Developments: Notable developments

 Between 1999 and 2000, Charles Church built a very luxurious housing estate called Ledborough Gate, in Beaconsfield, Buckinghamshire.
 The development, on a former school playing field which cost Charles Church £14.5 million to acquire, comprised 31 large five, six and seven bedroom detached family houses, some with triple garages and more than 4,000 sq ft of accommodation and each costing more than £1 million to buy at the time.
 The homes were designed in the English country house style, with arts and crafts, rural and Georgian facades and they had double-glazed sash windows.
 Inside, there was underfloor heating throughout the ground and first floors, stone or marble-style fireplaces with surround and hearth or inglenook fireplaces and the kitchens had granite worktops and De Dietrich appliances.
 The development also had its own 24-hour concierge operating from a lodge and each home had a video entry phone and intercom connection to the lodge.
 Charles Church even offered buyers a year's worth of support from a company that offered personal assistant-type services.
 Once a week, it ran errands to and from London for residents, and they even found someone to do their residents' ironing, washing or gardening for them.

 Criticism

 Buyers have complained about the quality of their Charles Church homes.
-In 2014, a blog post claiming to be fro, Church's son, Charles N Church, criticised Persimmon for lowering the quality of Charles Church branded homes, saying that his father would be very upset by the homes built under his name today.
+In 2014, a blog post claiming to be from Church's son, Charles N Church, criticised Persimmon for lowering the quality of Charles Church branded homes, saying that his father would be very upset by the homes built under his name today.